This post was originally published on July 12, 2019, and updated most recently on April 11, 2021.

-Finish to finish dependencies refers to a situation where the predecessor (task A) must finish before the successor (task B) can finish.
-For example, the cake must be cooked before decoration can be completed.
+Finish to finish dependencies refers to a situation where the predecessor (Task A) must finish before the successor (Task B) can finish.
+For example, you must bake the cake before you can decorate it.

 How to keep on top of your dependencies

 First, you need to make sure you’ve considered all of your dependencies and their associated constraints.
 You can do this by yourself, or better yet, host a quick brainstorming session to hear everyone’s thoughts.
 Gathering the opinions of others also means you’re less likely to overlook something.

 Once you’ve covered the foreseeable disruptive circumstances, find solutions to manage the impact of disturbances.